 Technically part of Utah Valley’s Freedom Festival, the Colonial Heritage Festival appeals more to U.S. history buffs rather than parade enthusiasts.
 Watch colonial artisans and enjoy colonial exhibits and demonstrations.
 The festival even includes gun displays and a cannon firing.

 Located in the beautiful Heber Valley, Midway is known for its Swiss heritage and the nearby Dairy Keen in Heber, where you can buy yummy burgers and shakes.
-If you want a low-key Fourth of July with an old-timey atmosphere, this is the place to be.
+This exciting Small Town Fourth has a lot of art-driven events happening, as it correlates with the Wasatch Plein Air Paradise.
+Midway Boosters presents the fireworks over Memorial Hill this year, you won’t want to miss it!

 Near Zion National Park, St. George is Southern Utah’s largest city.
 That said, it isn’t very big, but it is definitely historic.
 People flock to Nielsen’s Frozen Custard and a variety of world-class golf courses.
-Understandably, the city’s Fourth of July celebrations start at 6:30 a.m. and last until 11 p.m.
-Anytime after, and you’ll be toast, literally.
+People also flock to the city’s Fourth of July celebrations which start at 6:30 a.m. and go all the way until 11 p.m.
+This huge attraction includes the Uncle Sam 4K race, a parade, a sizable carnival, games, contests, a good old fashioned talent show, and so much more.
 Make sure to bring sunscreen, and gear up for good food and a refreshing slip-n-slide.